 The third number reflects the Originating Regime or Arrangement the goods fall under

 - 1 - Missile Technology Control Regime

 - 4 - Chemical Weapons Convention

-The are two more digits, and they are for there for a detailed goods description and may be followed by further sub categories.
+There are two more digits, and they are for there for a detailed goods description and may be followed by further subcategories.

 Originating Regimes or Arrangements